pypa/pipenv/docs/advanced.rst

 This will bypass the locking process completely.
 As with other commands, passing ``--dev`` will include both the default and development dependencies.
+Passing ``--dev-only`` only will include only development dependencies and ``--hash`` will add package hashes to the output for extra security.

 The locked requirements are written to stdout, with shell output redirection used to write them to a file::